United Nations Department for Safety and Security: History

-For the first half-century of its existence, if United Nations personnel were directly targeted, it was generally viewed as an isolated event.
-In the early 1990s, the security environment for the United Nations changed and became more threatening.
+For the first half-century of its existence, if UN personnel were directly targeted, it was generally viewed as an isolated event.
+In the early 1990s, the security environment for the UN changed and became more threatening.
 There was a rise in the number of deaths and injuries to personnel as a result of malicious acts.
-The mandate of the United Nations also evolved, resulting in a larger number of United Nations personnel, notably from the humanitarian agencies, being deployed on potentially hazardous missions.
+The mandate of the UN also evolved, resulting in a larger number of UN personnel, notably from the humanitarian agencies, being deployed on potentially hazardous missions.

 At the same time, peacekeeping missions were being established in areas at war or in situations of high risk.
 Increasingly, humanitarian personnel were being deployed alongside peacekeeping military units in integrated multidisciplinary missions.